FedeDP/ncursesFM/README.md

 * loglevel -> to change program loglevel.
 Defaults to 0.
 * persistent_log -> to enable log persistency across program restarts.
 Defaults to 0.
 * bat_low_level -> to set threshold to signal user about low battery.
 Defaults to 15%.
-* border_chars -> to change borders' chars printed.
+* border_chars -> to change printed borders' chars.
+* cursor_chars -> to change printed cursor's chars.

 NcursesFM ships an autocompletion script for cmdline options.
 It supports following options:
 * "--editor" /path/to/editor